uccser/cs-field-guide/text/chapters/en-computer-vision.md

 For example, here's a photo where you might want to recognise individual objects:

-{image fruit-bowl.jpg alt="Image with Canny edge detection applied"}
+{image filename="fruit-bowl-photo.jpg" alt="Image of a fruit bowl"}

 And here's a version that has been processed by an edge detection algorithm:

-{image fruit-bowl.canny.jpg alt="Image with Canny edge detection applied"}
+{image filename="fruit-bowl-photo-with-canny-edge-detection.jpg" alt="The image above with canny edge detection applied"}

 Notice that the grain on the table above has affected the quality; some pre-processing to filter that would have helped!

 You can experiment with edge-detection yourself.
 Open the following interactive, which provides a *Canny edge detector* (see the information about [Canny edge detection on Wikipedia](http://en.wikipedia.org/wiki/Canny_edge_detector)).
 This is a widely used algorithm in computer vision, developed in 1986 by John F. Canny.

+{comment}

-<a href="http://inspirit.github.com/jsfeat/sample_canny_edge.html" target="_blank">Open the edge detection interactive using this link and experiment with settings as below.
+<a href="http://inspirit.github.com/jsfeat/sample_canny_edge.html" target="blank">Open the edge detection interactive using this link and experiment with settings as below.
 You will need a webcam, and the widget will ask you to allow access to it.</a>

+{comment end}

 ### Activity: Edge detection evaluation

-{teacher}
+{panel type="teacher-note" summary="NCEA"}

 The following activity can be used as part of a project for the 3.44 standard.
 This project covers material for an example for the 3.44 standard through the following components: